mattscripted/til/etc/prioritize-learnings.md

 ## Second, identify skills

-Review job posting, developer profiles, blog posts, and anywhere else skills may be listed for both your current and desired positions.
+Review job postings, developer profiles, blog posts, and anywhere else skills may be listed for both your current and desired positions.

 ## Third, identify skill importance